FherStk/AutoCheck/README.md

 * For testing a group of assignments: `dotnet run --assig=odoo --server=POSTGRESQL_SERVER_ADDRESS --path='/home/user/assignment'` (nothe that path must contain a set of folders following the assignment naming convention: `x_NAME_SURNAME` where `x` can be whatever).

 #### assig=permissions
 Examples with the allowed parameter combinations:
 * For testing a single assignment using a folder: `dotnet run --assig=permissions --server=POSTGRESQL_SERVER_ADDRESS --folder='/home/user/assignment'`
 * For testing a single assignment using an existing database: `dotnet run --assig=permissions --server=POSTGRESQL_SERVER_ADDRESS --database='empresa_NAME_SURNAME'`
+* For testing a group of assignments: `dotnet run --assig=permissions --server=POSTGRESQL_SERVER_ADDRESS --path='/home/user/assignment'` (nothe that path must contain a set of folders following the assignment naming convention: `x_NAME_SURNAME` where `x` can be whatever).

+#### assig=views
+Examples with the allowed parameter combinations:
+* For testing a single assignment using a folder: `dotnet run --assig=permissions --server=POSTGRESQL_SERVER_ADDRESS --folder='/home/user/assignment'`
+* For testing a single assignment using an existing database: `dotnet run --assig=permissions --server=POSTGRESQL_SERVER_ADDRESS --database='empresa_NAME_SURNAME'`